 Best Things to do in Winchester

-As the burial place for some of the earliest kings of Wessex, including King Alfred the Great, the little church increased in size and fame over the centuries and by the year 1000 had become a mighty cathedral, housing the bones of St Swithun (a former bishop famed for healing the lame).
+As the burial place for some of the earliest kings of Wessex, including King Alfred the Great, the little church increased in size and fame over the centuries.
+By the year 1000 it had become a mighty cathedral, housing the bones of St Swithun (a former bishop famed for healing the lame).

 READ MORE: My Day Trip to Winchester

 3. Wander the Historic High Street

 Winchester claims to have one of the oldest high streets in England.
 In fact, it’s possibly the oldest, and is lined with many incredible, listed buildings.
 Wander along it to admire the stunning half-timbered facades and other historic buildings.